![]() |

 ||||||||||

-Kolbe vs Marvin WindowsI've always considered Pella, Marvin and Kolbe as the big three for wood clad replacement windows.
+Marvin Clad WindowsI've always considered Pella, Marvin and Kolbe as the big three for wood clad replacement windows.
 Recently I've heard that Kolbe has some quality control issue.
 I just compared Kolbe wood clad to Marvin and felt the details on the Marvins were much better.

 |